Online Master’s Degrees in School Counseling

 • School Counseling Internship

-There is no national licensing or certification body for counseling education, meaning each state has its procedures, requirements, and even levels of licensure.
+There is no national licensing or certification body for counseling education, meaning each state has its own procedures, requirements, and even levels of licensure.
 It is up to each state to determine its requirements for licensure and educational minimums, so it is of the utmost importance to research the standards in the state where you wish to practice to be sure that your choice of schools and programs meets their needs.

 In addition to academic coursework, most online master’s programs in school counseling include supervised hands-on experiences in practicums (100 to 150 hours) and internships (600 to 700 hours).
 While most state requirements are similar, they are different enough that the requirements met in one state will not necessarily be valid in another.